ygypt/lang/grammar.md

   (`basket exist.bread` would mean bread exists within the basket)

-while these are both the same thing (the basket has bread), they got there differently. im not sure which way i like better. im leaning on v1.. but v2 aint far behind.
+these both mean the same thing (the basket has bread), but they got there differently. im not sure which way i like better. im leaning on v1.. but v2 aint far behind.